Your cookie preferences

 Sky Superfast Broadband

-No setup cost
+no setup cost

 monthly cost may rise during contract

-Setting up broadband in your new home
+• Setting up broadband in your new home

-Here's some helpful advice on what to do when waiting for your broadband to be connected to your new home.
+Here's some helpful advice on what to do when waiting for your broadband to be connected to your new home:

 How long does it take to set up internet in a new home?

 If you do need a new line installed, however – either for a new provider or a new service such as fibre or cable broadband – an engineer visit can take up to two weeks to arrange.
 If this is the case, it's worth noting that you may need to pay installation fees to connect your new home to the internet.
-Our latest broadband statistics reveal one in six (15%) broadband users paid between £20 to £29.99 for line installation in 2022 (Uswitch survey of 2,003 broadband users, August 2022).
+Our recent broadband statistics reveal one in six (15%) broadband users paid between £20 to £29.99 for line installation in 2022 (Uswitch survey of 2,003 broadband users, August 2022).

 RegionNo installation feesUp to £19.99£20 - £29.99£30 - £39.99£40 or more